-"Of the remaining cases, or those which were permitted by the Ameri-can police force to be tried, the rec-ords of the court, which are always open, will show that a very large ma-jority were convicted."
-One of the court officials said, in this connection: "Do they expect a court to find a person accused of crime, guilty before being tried?
+"Of the remaining cases, or those which were permitted by the Ameri-can police force to be tried, the rec-ords of the court, which are always ords of the convicted."
+One of the court officials said, in bills connection: "Do they expect a court to find a person accused of crime, guilty before being tried?
 Is the court supposed to know all the facts in a case before the matter is properly tried and evi-dence introduced?
-Are not the prosecuting attorneys paid to handle the cases, furnish the evidence for the prosecution and present the same to the court?
-If charges and arrests are made and the cases are either dismissed or continued upon motion of the prosecution, or if so-called 'floaters' are given at the re-quest of the prosecution, what is the court to de?"
-VIEW OF ROGERS.
+Are not the prosecuting attempts wild be the the matter is properly tried and evi-dence introduced?
+Are not the prosecuting attorneys paid to handle the cases, furnish the evidence for the prosecution and prosent the same to the court?
+If charges and arrests are made and the cases are either dismissed or continued upon motion of the prosecution, or if so-called 'floaters' are given at the re-quest of the prosecution, what is the quest of the prosecution, what is the court to do?"